 Lighthouses and Ocracoke Island

 The Outer Banks are also famous for their lighthouses.
-You can trace a driving route to visit most of them in a day.
+You can make your own travel plan by tracing a driving route to visit most of them in a day.
 Start with Bodie Island Lighthouse, then to Cape Hatteras Lighthouse, then to the Hatteras-Ocracoke Ferry Terminal and take a ferry to Ocracoke (you won't be able to take your car there).
 Once there head to Ocracoke Lighthouse walking (20 min.) or take an Uber/Lyft (starts at $6) It's a great place to spend the day at the beach, arrive in the morning and leave in the afternoon.
 You can find information about schedules and tickets from .

 Wright Brothers Memorial and Cape Hatteras National Seashore